rururu/pro-figwheel/README.md

 3. [Hello Backend](https://www.youtube.com/watch?v=12oEoJJOn30)

+*Note on the lessons: When constructing ClojureScript programs for functions, you should create instances of the “CljsFunction” class, and not “CloFunction” as in the videos.*

 ## Description

 Used Protege 3.5 version a little bit old.
 It is *Frame-based*.
 Recent Protege versions are *OWL-based*.
 It is superfluous for our purposes.